canonical/stress-ng-snap/README.md

 sudo snap install stress-ng-dev --devmode --beta
 ```

-The stress-ng command should now be availble from the snap's namespace:
+The stress-ng command should now be available from the snap's namespace:
 ```console
 $ which stress-ng-dev.stress-ng
 /snap/bin/stress-ng-dev.stress-ng
 ```

 ### Add aliase
-You can add an [aliase](https://snapcraft.io/docs/commands-and-aliases) to run the program without the namespace.
+You can add an [alias](https://snapcraft.io/docs/commands-and-aliases) to run the program without the namespace.
 For example:
 ```console
 $ sudo snap alias stress-ng-dev.stress-ng stress-ng
 Added: